Amazon’s first African AWS datacenter will open in Cape Town in 2020

 “Having built the original version of Amazon EC2 in our Cape Town development center 14 years ago, and with thousands of African companies using AWS for years, we’ve been able to witness first-hand the technical talent and potential in Africa,” noted AWS CEO Andy Jassy, in a press release.
 “Technology has the opportunity to transform lives and economies across Africa, and we’re excited about AWS and the Cloud being a meaningful part of that transformation.”

 Microsoft has previously announced plans to open its first African datacenters, in Cape Town and Johannesburg, sometime in 2018.
-Google has yet to announce anything for Africa in terms of its Cloud Platform, but now that Microsoft and Google have shown their hands, you can bet Google will reveal something in the not-too-distant future.
+Google has yet to announce anything for Africa in terms of its Cloud Platform, but now that Microsoft and Amazon have shown their hands, you can bet Google will reveal something in the not-too-distant future.